d3/d3-plugins/geo/projection/README.md

 * d3.geo.wagner7 - [Wagner VII](http://bl.ocks.org/4465109)
 * d3.geo.wiechel - [Wiechel](http://bl.ocks.org/4463155)
 * d3.geo.winkel3 - [Winkel Tripel](http://bl.ocks.org/3682676)

+This plugin also provides d3.geo.interrupt, which can be used to create arbitrary interrupted projections from a given raw projection.
+For example, see [Philbrick’s interrupted Sinu-Mollweide](http://bl.ocks.org/4481520).

 This plugin requires [D3 3.0](https://github.com/mbostock/d3/wiki/Upgrading-to-3.0) or greater.
 To use the official hosted version, include the projection plugin after including D3: